Yessica Salazar

-Yessica Salazar (born Yessica Salazar González on December 28, 1973 in Guadalajara, Jalisco, Mexico) is a Mexican actress and model.
-She participated in Nuestra Belleza México and obtained the title of Miss Mexico World.
+Yessica Salazar (born Yessica Salazar González on December 28, 1973 in Guadalajara, Jalisco, Mexico) is a Mexican actress, model and beauty pageant titleholder. who was crowned Nuestra Belleza Mundo México 1996 and represented her country at Miss World 1996.

-She represented her country in the 1996 Miss World pageant, placing among the semi-finalists in Bangalore, India on November 22, 1996.
+She competed at Miss World 1996 placing among the semi-finalists in Bangalore, India on November 22, 1996.
 During the pageant, Yessica was also awarded the title of Miss Spectacular Beach Wear.
 She later began her career as an actress, making her debut in the Mexican telenovela La usurpadora.